elliotenglish/knowledge_base/multiview_reconstruction.md

 When calculating the position of a point or a camera using triangulation, the calculation becomes much less accurate as the triangle becomes more oblique (and less equilateral).
 Specifically this means that 1) the distance to the vertex with the smallest angle will have higher error, or 2) the perpendicular location of the vertex with the largest angles will have higher error.

-For 2 views this is relatively straightfoward since you have a single triangle as illustrated below.
+For 2 views this is relatively straightforward since you have a single triangle as illustrated below.

 Near equilateral, low error triangulation.